 Tulsa Clean Cities

-The Tulsa Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Tulsa Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: September 22, 1997

 - Population: 971,404 (based on 2021 Census estimate)